A while back, I reached out and asked if there were any specific blog posts that you’d like to see. When someone suggested:

 Could I have shared more lessons?
 You bet.
 I’m learning a new one every day.
 But I’m hopping off to take my boys to a birthday party and do my best at this “mom thing” today.

-If you’re not part of our Creating Your Happy group on Facebook, where we chat about all sorts of things like this, we’d love to have you!
+If you’re not part of our Fab Society group on Facebook, where we chat about all sorts of things like this, we’d love to have you!
 We encourage, share, inspire and chat about all the things that we want to, in hopes to find a little bit more happiness in life.
 Join HERE!